-If added in fairly large amounts, they can raise the acidity level of the soil for acid-lovers such as blueberries, azaleas, and rhododendrons.
+Coffee grounds are a good source of nitrogen in your compost pile or when added directly to the soil in the garden.
+If added in fairly large amounts, they can raise the acidity level of the soil for acid-loving plants such as blueberries, azaleas, and rhododendrons.
 Coffee grounds sprinkled over the ground around acid-loving plants serve as a mild acid fertilizer for them.
 And worms seem to love them, either in your garden or outdoor compost pile or in a vermicompost bin.

+If you brew coffee by the pot, you may wonder if the cold leftovers can be used to water plants.
 Or, can the remaining half cup of cold coffee in your mug be poured into that potted pothos plant next to your desk?

-Outdoors, acid-loving plants like azaleas, rhododendrons, Siberian iris, lupine and any pine trees or shrubs will do fine with if periodically watered with cold coffee.
+The short answer is: maybe.
+It depends on the plant.
+Plants that prefer more acidic soil (such as African violets, Impatiens, Norfolk Island pines, Phalaenopsis orchids, and Dieffenbachia) seem to respond well to a weekly watering with coffee.
+Outdoors, acid-loving plants like azaleas, Rhododendron, Siberian iris, lupine, and any pine trees or shrubs will do fine if periodically watered with cold coffee.
 Liquid coffee can also be used to water a compost pile that has become too dry.

 If you decide to try watering houseplants with coffee, keep a close eye on your plant.
 If the foliage starts yellowing or the tips of the leaves start turning brown, it's a sign that the coffee is adding too much acidity to the soil.
 It's not a bad idea to dilute your coffee with water, especially if you prefer your daily cup of java on the strong side.
-In some offices, the only "watering" plants received is from working emptying leftover coffee into the pots, and they often do quite well.
+In some offices, the only "watering" plants received is from emptying leftover coffee into the soil, and they often do quite well.